debbiswal/Tech-BITE/Splunk/Art-1/negative_alerting.md

 After beating around the bush , finally got the solution for this.
 The culprit was the Splunk query.

-So , Why I was not getting the Zendesk ticket ?
+**So , Why I was not getting the Zendesk ticket ?**
-Ans : Its because , when the search query did not get any data like “DeadMansSwitch” , it met the alert condition and I got the email.
-But in order to raise Zendesk ticket , we should pass data to Zendesk.
+**Ans :** Its because , when the search query did not get any data like “DeadMansSwitch” , it met the alert condition and I got the email.But in order to raise Zendesk ticket , we should pass data to Zendesk.
 In my case , the search query was not get any data(which is valid) , when Alerting Pipeline fails , so no data was passed to Zendesk.

 So , I need a kind of query , where I will get some result , with some indication that , there is no such record with data “DeadMansSwitch”.